Gingerbread cookie dough

 - Repeat process until dough is used.

-- Bake cookies for 10-12 minutes or until edges starting to brown.
+- Bake cookies for 10-minutes or until edges starting to brown-- you don't want to over cook.

 - Let cool and enjoy or decorate as desired.